Getting In The Game

 ONLY IF THEY PERMIT IT . . .

 Some businesses will need additional licenses and permits.
-These include architects, healthcare providers, counselors, attorneys, CPAs and food-related businesses, such as restaurants and food trucks.
-Other businesses need to be registered as contractors with the state while still others will need to be licensed through the Department of Health (a residential care or mental health business) or Department of Early Learning (a child care business).
+These include architects, healthcare providers, counselors, attorneys, CPAs and food-related businesses such as restaurants and food trucks.
+Other businesses need to be registered as contractors with the state while still others will need to be licensed through the Department of Health (a residential care or mental health business, for instance) or Department of Early Learning (a child care business).

 A good place to start is the Washington Business Licensing Guide.
 Its series of questions will generate the list of permits and licenses you may be required to get for your specific type of business.